maisiehall/psy6422_data_project/README.md

 *README.md* - the README file you are currently reading
 *index.Rmd* - R Markdown file
 *index.html* - HTML version of my R Markdown page
-*renv.lock* - dependency manager file which captures info related to the versions of packages and R used to create this project
+*renv.lock* - dependency manager file which captures info related to the versions of the packages and R used to create this project